 Brace yourself (and get some coffee) – crafting a really good, highly insightful personality test around the big five personality traits can be a challenge.

-Sure, the mechanics are easy, especially using our quiz maker.
+Sure, the mechanics are easy, especially using our online quiz maker.
 However, there’s an art and science to creating really good personality tests (check out this handy guide from our chief quiz guru).

 It’s very much worth it – personality tests have the best lead generation opt-in and social share rates of all 15 of our Riddle content types.